GREENFIELD, Mass. -- Freddie Bryant is bringing his Guitar Summit to the Arts Block at 289 Main St. on Saturday, July 27, from 1 to 6 p.m.

 Participants will be given the opportunity to play on-stage at the evening concert with Bryant’s trio.
 "Not to worry," said Krasnitz.
 "While participation in the concert is strongly suggested, it’s not required.
-You can take part in just the workshop if you so desire.

 "This is not a competition or a test.
 Freddie is a master at creating a collaborative environment and bringing together players of different skill levels.
 He has that rare ability to make learning fun."

 Another sterling quality Bryant possesses is the ability to inspire students to play in their own authentic voice, to further develop their own musical selves.

 "I got to met Freddie," said Krasnitz, "when he came to the Arts Block to back up John Clark, the French horn player.
 We get a lot of really top-flight musicians coming through the Arts Block, but Freddie Bryant is the crème de la crème.
 He is a wizard on guitar with a jaw-dropping sense of musicality and a terrific sense of humor.
 And he’s a very approachable guy.